 Original Krewe of Orpheus

-The all-male krewe parades through the streets of Mandeville on floats illuminated by LEDs and street effects, with 6-7 different throws including beads, lighted items and signature medallions.
+The all-male krewe parades through the streets of Mandeville on floats illuminated by LEDs and street effects, with 9 different throws including beads, lighted wands and other objects, and signature medallions.
 OKO’s official call and response of the hearty Krewe is: "HAIL ORPHEUS" "HAIL YES."
+Join the party before the party at OKO's Ball, on January 13 at Fleur de Lis Event Center.

 Krewe of Bush

 Fun parade of trucks, boats, floats, horses and ATV's held on the Saturday before Mardi Gras.
 Free for your krewe to ride, roll or walk - bring your own throws and line up by 8:30am.
-Begins at Hwy 41 & Watts Thomas Rd.
+Paraders line-up at Bush Rec Center on Hwy 41, parade travels from Bush Cowart, Watts Thomas Rd. and Hwy.
+41 returning to the recreation center.

 Krewe of Covington Lions Club